Zionist churches: History

-The next significant secession from the AFM was by a little-known member, Isaiah Shembe.
-Shembe was a member of the AFM for only a year in the Orange Free State, when the Ethiopian church that he preached for joined the AFM en masse.
+The next significant secession from the AFM was by a little-known member, Isaiah Shembe, who was a member of the AFM for only a year in the Orange Free State, when the Ethiopian church that he preached for joined the AFM en masse.
 In 1911 Shembe left the Free State and moved to Natal, where he used the AFM's faith healing techniques to build up a following across the province.
 Harnessing the meager resources of his followers, he formed the Narazeth Baptist Church and purchased freehold land at Ekuphakameni, the second South African "Zion".
-Shembe's Nazarite church was to become the largest Zionist congregation until eclipsed by the Zion Christian Church in the 1950s.
+Shembe's Nazarite church became the largest Zionist congregation, until overtaken by the Zion Christian Church in the 1950s.
 Shembe's church was distinct from most other Zionist sects in that he insisted that he was a prophet sent directly from God to the Zulu nation.
 Most other Zionists were distinctly non-ethnic in outlook.

 Edward Lion's Zion Apostolic Faith Mission (ZAFM) was also a critical early Zionist sect.
 Lion, an early Zionist convert, was appointed AFM leader in Basotholand in 1912.
-Prior to this Lion had received extensive training as a faith healer by John G Lake.
+Prior to this Lion had received extensive training as a faith healer by John G. Lake.
 After obtaining land from a sympathetic chief, Lion began to build his own Zion in Kolonyama, Basotholand (now known as Lesotho), and formed ZAFM in 1917.
 Still under the AFM umbrella, he moved his followers to Kolonyama in 1920, and had an increasingly fractious relationship with the AFM until he was expelled in 1923.
-A number of doctrinal innovations, including sexual confession, brought him negative attention from the authorities, and Lion was eventually jailed for rape and subsequently expelled from Basotholand in 1927.
-Following his expulsion, Lion raised funds by garnishing his congregations' wages and bought several pieces of freehold land in the Transvaal that he attempted to turn into another "Zion".
+A number of doctrinal innovations, including sexual confession, brought him to the attention of the authorities, and Lion was eventually jailed for rape and subsequently expelled from Basotholand in 1927.
+Following his expulsion, Lion raised funds by garnishing his congregation's wages, and bought several pieces of freehold land in the Transvaal that he attempted to turn into another "Zion".
 Lion's organization failed to grow significantly after his expulsion.
 Among its more important offshoots was the Zion Christian Church, whose founder, Engenas Lekganyane, was Lion's Transvaal leader in the early 1920s.

 Succession disputes

-Schisms and succession disputes during the twentieth century led to the foundation of thousands of different congregations, of which the largest is the Zion Christian Church, with around 3 million followers, led by Engenas Lekganyane.
+Schisms and succession disputes during the twentieth century led to the foundation of thousands of different congregations, of which the largest is the Zion Christian Church, with around 3 million followers, led by Barnabas Edward Lekganyane.